Compound Interest Calculator

 Example: Calculating Compound Interest Step-by-Step

-Let’s say you invest $10,000 at an annual interest rate of 5%, compounded quarterly (4 times per year) for 10 years.
-We’ll use the formula we outlined above.
+Let’s say you invest $10,000 at an annual return of 5%, compounded quarterly (4 times per year), for 10 years.

-Step 1: Plug in the numbers
+Step 1: Plug in the values

 T = 10,000 × (1 + 0.05 ÷ 4)^(4 × 10)